Cleaner Quicker Quality

 Defining Specific Tasks and Setting Standards

-The only way to get high quality in the shortest possible time is to treat it like a manufacturing operation.
-Quality and efficiency come from doing something the correct way and the same way every time.
+The only way to get high quality details in the shortest possible time is to treat it like a manufacturing operation.
+Quality and efficiency come from doing something the best way, in the best order, and the same way every time.
 That requires training and, most of all, experience.
-It all starts with well-defined techniques and standards.
+It all starts with well-defined techniques and time standards for each.

 Therefore we have dissected each of our services into their basic categories (eg vacuuming, cleaning windows, cleaning interiors) and then into the detailed tasks to be done for each and how to do them (vacuuming under the driver’s floor mat or between the seat and console, cleaning cup holders or cleaning door pockets and door handle recesses).
 We carefully defined standard techniques for doing each task the right way, and standards for times for how long (in seconds) it should take to do it that way in an average situation.
 These various categories and the tasks within them also need be done in the right order to be most efficient and also to avoid messing up work already done.
 A target time was developed for each task, initially based on estimates, and then based on doing the tasks repeatedly in training.
 Naturally the time can vary widely based on the condition of the vehicle.
 However, it doesn’t stop there.
 We divide the vehicle into quadrants- drivers, passengers, rear passenger side, rear driver side, and define the order in which they are done (clockwise) and which tasks need be done for each, some of which are different for efficiency reasons.
 For example, as well as the obvious ones in each quadrant, the windshield, console and front cup holders are done from the passenger seat, but the instrument panel is done from the driver’s seat, and the rear window is done from the rear passenger seat.

-At the time of writing the result of this process is 36 separate tasks defined for our Silver Express Detail of a sedan (for example, one is cleaning the windshield) , 66 for our Gold, and 84 for our Platinum.
+At the time of writing the result of this process is 32 separate tasks defined for our Silver Express Detail on a sedan (for example, one task is cleaning the inside of the windshield) , 94 for our Gold, and 134 for our Platinum.
 Larger vehicles like SUV’s have still more.
-The number of tasks in each have actually increased since we opened as customers have requested additional items be included.
-For example, the Silver initially had 22 items, now 36.
+The number of tasks in each have actually increased since we opened as customers have requested additional items be included or we have further segmented task areas for quality control.
+For example, the Silver initially had 22 items, now 32.
 Another example of the high quality standards of Sedona residents.

 This is documented in detail for the various services for a both a typical sedan and medium SUV for training and reference.
-A highly visible brief summary of the tasks for each express detail package and the target times for the package are posted on each vacuum stand at each work bay.
+A visible brief summary of the tasks for each express detail package and the target times for the package are posted on vacuum stands or work carts.

 “Live Ammunition” Training